 I have set up the basic building blocks for native packaging within Doomsday 2.

-The guiding principles for this design are maximal utilization of existing functionality — FS2, Record and Doomsday Script — and keeping everything simple yet flexible.
+The guiding principles for this design are maximal utilization of existing functionality — FS2, Record

-• Doomsday Script can be used to perform load/unload actions, or any other scriptable functionality.
+is where all the metadata is stored, perhaps as key/value pairs or scripts.- Doomsday Script can be used to perform load/unload actions, or any other scriptable functionality.
 Since all metadata is in records, DS is able to access all of it without restrictions.

 In combination, these make for a flexible and powerful package mechanism that should serve all the possible use cases that we’ll have for packages.